HR-8841-118

 What it does

-This law officially renames the U.S. Postal Service facility at 114 Center Street East in Roseau, Minnesota, as the "Floyd B. Olson Post Office."
-It is a symbolic designation only and does not change the building's operations, staffing, funding, or services.
-The U.S. Postal Service would be responsible for updating signage to reflect the new name.
+This law designates the United States Postal Service facility at 114 Center Street East in Roseau, Minnesota as the "Floyd B. Olson Post Office."
+All future references to this facility in official government documents, maps, regulations, and records must use the new name.
+The law does not change the facility's operations, staffing, funding, or any other aspect of postal service.

 Who benefits